SAP/ui5-typescript/beta-statement.md

 1. In general, we intend to remove any remaining globals.

     * A change would not affect anyone only using imported modules.
 Those who access globals will need to import the modules instead.
+    * UPDATE: in 1.111 the majority of remaining globals were removed, see the [release notes](releasenotes.md).

 1. The generated type definitions still cause a (low) number of TypeScript errors (actually only *one* in sap.fe.macros.d.ts) and a few dtslint warnings (several in sap.ushell and other libraries, but also one in the v2.ODataListBinding).
 We might try to get rid of these.